Cord of Three Strands Ceremony - "God's Knot"

 This ceremony can be used in a "Renewal of Vows" ceremony to re-enforce your marriage covenant.

 • • •

-Minister: Today, _________ and _________ have chosen to braid three strands together into a single cord.
+Minister: Today, bride and groom have chosen to braid three strands together into a single cord.
 Each strand has a significant meaning.
 The gold strand represents God and His majesty.
 The purple strand represents the groom and his life.
 The white strand represents the bride and her life.
-In braiding these three strands together, _________ and _________ have demonstrated that their marriage is more than a joining of two lives together.
+In braiding these three strands together, bride and groom have demonstrated that their marriage is more than a joining of two lives together.
 It is a unity with God as well.
 They have chosen to allow God to be at the center of their marriage, woven into every aspect of it.

 Ecclesiastes 4:12 reads, "Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken."